Jowest015/React_Project/Setup.md

 App will use 2 main pages:
 - [x] The Dashboard which will include 5-day forecast
 - [x] Today's weather close-up; click on current day card to see the hourly forecast.
-- [x] Optional: current weather page; a constantly updating view of current weather.
+- [x] Optional: current weather page; a constantly updating view of current weather. not optional really

 ### Code in Basic Functions
 - [ ] create hard-coded data to example functionality